Aryan-Techie/insight/content/Posts/the-jailer-you-appointed-yourself.md

 **Summary:** Three finished videos sit in my drafts folder, not because they're bad, but because they're not perfect.
 Here's how I stopped being my own jailer and why perfectionism is just addiction disguised as ambition.

-The Jailer You Appointed Yourself I have three finished videos sitting in my drafts folder right now.
+I have three finished videos sitting in my drafts folder right now.
 Not "almost finished."
 Not "needs a few tweaks."
 Finished.
 Edited.
 Designed.
 Scripts polished.
 Ready to upload.
 One's about Memento Mori - the reminder that you're going to die and why that matters.
 Another breaks down a concept from "Same As Ever" that changed how I see patterns.
 The third...
 I don't even remember what it's about anymore, and that's exactly the problem.
 They've been sitting the...

 [Read the full article →](https://aryantechie.com/blog/the-jailer-you-appointed-yourself)